Vinnie Pasquantino Player Props: Royals vs. Rockies

 Rockies Pitching Rankings

-- The 7.6 strikeouts per nine innings compiled by the Rockies pitching staff ranks 28th in MLB.
+- The Rockies pitching staff is last in MLB with a collective 7.5 strikeouts per nine innings.

-- The Rockies have the 29th-ranked team ERA across all MLB pitching staffs (5.23).
+- The Rockies' 5.18 team ERA ranks 29th across all league pitching staffs.

-- The Rockies rank 25th in baseball in home runs surrendered (75 total, 1.3 per game).
+- Rockies pitchers combine to allow 77 total home runs at a clip of 1.3 per game (fifth-most in baseball).

-- Anderson gets the start for the Rockies, his fourth of the season.
-He is 0-0 with a 1.31 ERA and 10 strikeouts through 20 2/3 innings pitched.
+- Gomber gets the start for the Rockies, his 12th of the season.
+He is 4-4 with a 7.00 ERA and 34 strikeouts through 54 2/3 innings pitched.

-- His most recent appearance was on Sunday against the New York Mets, when the righty threw five innings, surrendering one earned run while allowing four hits.
+- In his most recent time out on Sunday, the left-hander threw four innings against the New York Mets, allowing six earned runs while surrendering eight hits.

-- In five games this season, the 35-year-old has put up a 1.31 ERA and 4.4 strikeouts per nine innings, while allowing a batting average of .208 to opposing hitters.
+- In 11 games this season, the 29-year-old has put up a 7.00 ERA and 5.7 strikeouts per nine innings, while allowing a batting average of .291 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.